certeu/morio/docs/blog/2024-06-26-oven-window/index.md

 As we do our work in the open, this means that our documentation too is now _out there_.
 Which is great, because it allows for early [feedback](https://github.com/certeu/morio/discussions) on what we're doing, and how we're doing it.

-But on the flip side, we need to be concious of raised expectations, and prevent people from getting dissapointed because their initial enthusiasm bumps into the still (very) rough edges of Morio.
+But on the flip side, we need to be conscious of raised expectations, and prevent people from getting disappointed because their initial enthusiasm bumps into the still (very) rough edges of Morio.

 For this reason, we'd like to clarity what you can expect at this time: